 - 1TB Attachment Storage

-You'll also get the option to buy add-on customer support packages for the Business plan, which aren't available to Pro plan users – which was one of the reasons Smartsheet only scores 2.5/5 for customer support.
+You’ll also get the option to buy add-on customer support packages for the Business plan, which aren’t available to Pro plan users.
 See Hidden Costs for more on this.

-Just like Pro, the Business tier supports card view, Gantt charts, Kanban-style “card” view (see below), mobile access, reminders and notifications, and automated workflows.
+Just like the Pro plan, the Business tier supports card view, Gantt charts, Kanban-style “card” view (see below), mobile access, reminders and notifications, and automated workflows.
+Access to Resource Management by Smartsheet is also available as an add-on on this plan.
+It’s a useful tool for solving staffing conflicts and managing remote teams spread out across the globe.

-The business plan then adds features that are necessary for teams that need more than is offered by the pro plan.
+The Business plan offers a bit more functionality than its predecessor.
 For instance, you can create forms with fields that follow conditional logic (see below), and Automations are unlimited in the Business plan, so your team can create as many actions as they want.

-On the Pro plan, on the other hand, you're restricted to 250 pre-built automation per month, but there are teams that will need many more than that if they want to use it to really improve efficiency.
+On the Pro plan, on the other hand, you’re restricted to 250 pre-built automations per month, but some teams will need many more than that if they want to use it to really improve efficiency.

 - Custom welcome and help screens